Are you interested to know more about setting up a data management function?

 This question might look odd as we, data management professionals, should know the answer.
 One of the key data management tasks is ensuring aligned and unambiguous definitions.
 Yet, it is not the case for the majority of data management terms.

 Each of my workshops on data management-related topics starts with me asking the participants to formulate in one/two sentences their understanding of data management.
 So far, I have never got to hear the same answer from two different people.
-When you try to analyse the definitions of data management from published sources you face the same challenge.
+When you try to analyze the definitions of data management from published sources you face the same challenge.
 This shows that data management has a variety of meanings that strongly depend on the context.

 Figure 1.
 Core data management sub-capabilities